More About Toyota

 Founded in 1937 by Kiichiro Toyoda, the manufacturing of automobiles started from his father’s company Toyota industries.
-The first prototype was unveiled as the A1 in 1935, which made into production as The first passenger car in 1936 named Toyota AA.
-Toyota manufacture vehicles under four other brands, Hino, Lexus, Ranz, and Daihatsu.
+The first prototype was unveiled as the A1 in 1935, which was made into production as the first passenger car in 1936 named Toyota AA.
+Toyota manufactures vehicles under four other brands, Hino, Lexus, Ranz, and Daihatsu.
 The company also holds shares in Subaru corporation, Isuzu until 2018, Mazda, two joint ventures in China-based companies, one in India and the Czech Republic each.

-In the 40s, a new passenger car and a pickup were also launched, with the decade end production of more than 100,000 vehicles.
+In the 40s, a new passenger car and a pickup were also launched, with the decade-end production of more than 100,000 vehicles.
 New small cars came out and the company grew bigger in the 50s.
 By the end of the decade, Toyota commenced exports to the U.S. The first Toyota sold in America was the Crown, which was the first Japanese car to be sold in America.
-The 60s witnessed the launch of Corolla which is one of the most popular cars manufactured by Toyota and is still in production today.
-As declared by Toyota the annual domestic sales of 1 million units.
+The 60s witnessed the launch of the Corolla, which is one of the most popular cars manufactured by Toyota and is still in production today.
+As declared by Toyota, the annual domestic sales of 1 million units.

-Toyota’s strong edge over technology in the world’s first mass-produced hybrid, the Prius which came in production in 1997 and became popular amongst the American buyers due to its fuel efficiency.
-Even with an increase in the number of competitors, the Prius still amazes to be on top considering sales figures.
-Toyota’s current lineup consists of minivans and sedans to class-leading SUVs. it is still the most popular brand among the people who focus on quality and dependability.
+Toyota’s strong edge over technology can be seen with its first mass-produced hybrid, the Prius, which came into production in 1997 and became popular amongst the American buyers due to its fuel efficiency.
+Even with an increase in the number of competitors, the Prius still amazes to be on top in sales figures.
+Toyota’s current lineup consists of minivans and sedans to class-leading SUVs.
+It is still the most popular brand among the people who focus on quality and dependability.

-The brand was once on the 3rd position in the list of world’s largest automotive manufacturers in 2005 and came on top position in 2006 and stayed there till the 2011 Tohoku earthquake in japan affected the suppliers base resulting in dropped production and export numbers.
+The brand was once at 3rd position in the list of the world’s largest automotive manufacturers in 2005 and came on top position in 2006 and stayed there till 2011.
+The Tohoku earthquake of 2011 in Japan affected the suppliers base resulting in dropped production and export numbers.
 Severe flooding throughout the monsoon season in the Kingdom of Thailand affected the assembly base with total losses within the production of 240,000 units to the floods.
 Toyota plans to stop manufacturing plants in Australia by 2017 due to higher export rates in the Australian market.